 Q3.
 Your Manager Has Asked You To Work Entirely Remotely For A Few Weeks.
 How Will You Maintain Strong Lines Of Communication With Colleagues And Clients?

-This question is increasingly likely to pop up in interviews as remote working becomes more common.
+This hypothetical situation is increasingly likely to pop up in interviews as remote working becomes more common.
 It tests:

 Make sure you display your knowledge of different channels, including email, Microsoft Teams, Zoom, Slack, and any other relevant software.
 Just don’t mention your penchant for sending memes to colleagues.